joedono/House-of-Z/09-the-anguisa-problem/01b-downtime.md

 21+ - Earn two favors

-Week 1 - Earned two favors - Made good friends with Samuel Destran, head priest at the House of the Shield Week 2
+Week 1 - Earned two favors - Made good friends with Samuel Destran, head priest at the House of the Shield Week 2 - Earned one favor
-Week 3
+Week 3 - Earned one favor
-Week 4
+Week 4 - Earned one favor - Sees a vision of frogs being oppressed by snakes.
+Foreshadowing the Grippli and the Yuan-Ti the party will encounter later

 Favor - Can be future assistance from the temple, such as general political or social support, or reduced cost for services.
 Or it could be intervention from Torm himself, in the form of an omen, vision, or minor miracle.
 Players can store a number of favors equal to 1 + their Cha.
 Liara can hold 2.